M0orph3us/Brief_Five_Composer/README.md

 ### Access the project

-With PHP server or Wamp or Mamp
+With PHP server, Wamp or Mamp

 ### Enable Sass compilation

-To see your style updated when changed, run the npm run watch command.
+To see your style updated when changed, run the "npm run watch" on your CLI.
 Sass will automatically compile your code.

 ## Authors